acandael/actionmaker-v2/src/content/activities/en/funny-olympic-games.md

 description: 'This activity embodies the idea of "mens sana in corpore sano" - a healthy mind in a healthy body.'
 image: 'funny-games/funny-games-1.jpg'
 features:
-  - 'Relay race'
+  - 'sporting challenges'
-  - 'Sumo wrestling'
+  - 'olympic spirit'
-  - 'Tug of war'
+  - 'lots of laughter'
 gallery:
   [
     'funny-games/funny-games-2.jpg',